parker20121/facescv/README.md

 ### Usage Example

 After starting the application, the user is free to build a facial recognition model.
-The system will provide the following user prompt:
+The system provides the following user prompt:

     Enter command:

-At the command line, create a new facial recognition model and store it at a specified location.
-User's can chose from the following models:
+At the command line, users can create a new facial recognition model and store the results specified location.
+Users can chose from the following models:

    * EIGEN
    * FISHER